-If you are sick, you must stay home and if you have COVID-19 symptoms, or if your health provider confirms or suspects COVID-19, please notify the UW Environmental Health & Safety Employee Health Center.
-This will enable them to uphold their public health responsibility to follow up with people who may be at risk.
-EH&S can also help facilitate COVID-19 testing for UW employees.
-UW Medicine employees should contact their Employee Health Services office.
-Additional details and contact information are on the FAQ page.
+- If you have COVID-19 symptoms, or if your health provider confirms or suspects COVID-19: please notify the UW Environmental Health & Safety (EH&S) COVID-19 Response Team, who will provide support and follow up with people potentially at-risk for illness.
+(UW Medicine employees should contact their Employee Health Services office.)

 - If you have questions about Husky Coronavirus Testing: Please review our testing FAQ and then contact the testing team if you need more help.